 Image credits: cachalotte.info

 Architects are coming up with imaging for all kinds of dwelling units.
 These could be single family individual units or multistoried housing complexes.
 A single family looking for professional help would need simple lines and cosy landscaping.
 But for multiple families residing in bigger structures, the architect would need to give a view of how well the exteriors fit into the neighborhood ambience.
 Many governments are bringing low cost affordable housing for their citizens with a view to encouraging traction in infrastructure.
 Design teams wanting to provide visualization for such houses would focus on the symmetrical elements of the design.
-Finally, the segment which most commonly employs large teams of architects and designers – the standalone palatial house built lavishly over a large acreage.
+Finally, the segment which most commonly employs large teams of professional architects and interior designers – the standalone 3D Rendering Software.